enasequence/read_docs/cli_01.md

 All three options can be given at the same time `-validate -upload -submit` or individual stages can be re-run in case of any errors.

+Validation error reports are written into the `<outputDir>/<context>/<name>/validate` directory.

-Validated files are written into a local directory `<outputDir>/<context>/<name>`.
+Successfully validated files are written into the `<outputDir>/<context>/<name>/upload` directory.
+This directory is uploaded with the `-upload` option to the remote Webin upload area.

+Once validated files have been uploaded using the `-upload` option they must be submitted using the `-submit` option.
+The webin command line submission interface creates and submits XMLs on behalf of the submitter.
+These XMLs and the Receipt XML containing accession numbers are written into the `<outputDir>/<context>/<name>/submit` directory.

-The `<outputDir>` is specified using the `-outputDir` option.
-The `<context>` is specified using the `-context` option and the `<name>` is the submitter provided unique name specified in the `info` file (e.g. genome or transcriptome assembly name).
-This directory structure is preserved when uploading the validated files using the `-upload` option to the remote private Webin upload area.
-Once the files have been uploaded they should be submitted using the `-submit` option.
+In above, the `<outputDir>` is specified using the `-outputDir` option, the `<context>` is specified using the `-context` option, and the `<name>` is the submitter provided unique name specified in the `info` file (e.g. genome or transcriptome assembly name).

 Once the submission is complete an accession number is immediately returned to the submitter by the Webin command line submission interface.
 Please refer to the following